Joris Bertrand is an associate in the International Arbitration practice.

 - A bank in multiple disputes in Taiwan, Singapore and Hong Kong.
 The matter has involved arbitration proceedings and court litigation, including proceedings to set aside and resist enforcement of an arbitration award.

 - Hong Kong, Cayman Islands, and British Virgin Islands corporate entities and directors as Claimants in an ICC arbitration, emergency arbitration proceedings, and in parallel High Court proceedings in Hong Kong as Respondents.
 The dispute arises from a private equity co-investment agreement.
 Hong Kong law applies.

-- An international joint venture in an ICC arbitration in Paris brought by a Middle Eastern contractor in relation to the construction of living quarters for a gas processing facility in Africa.
-The law of the Respondent’s State applies.
+- An international joint venture in an ICC arbitration in Paris brought by a European contractor.
+The dispute concerns the construction of a gas processing facility in Africa.
+The law of the country of the project applies.

 - An agency of an Eastern European State as applicant in proceedings to request the setting aside of several arbitral awards rendered in a construction dispute.

 - A heavy equipment supplier and contractor in relation to a highly complex construction arbitration, related local litigation and a number of delay, disruption, defects and other disputes arising out of two fossil fuel construction megaprojects in Africa with claims and counterclaims of over $2 billion.
 The law of the country of the projects applies.

 Institut d’études politiques de Paris (Sciences Po)

 Master’s degree in Arbitration and Litigation (summa cum laude)

 Licence (BA) in Law (first class)